CSCfi/beacon-python/README.md

 ### Create database

-In the application we use PostgreSQL but other databases will work aswell.
+In the application we use PostgreSQL but other databases will work as well.
 Install a PostgreSQL version higher than 9 and use the `psql`command line tool.
 For this example we will create a simple database without a specified user or password.
 The database name will be set to `beacondb`.

-First make shure that your PostgreSQL server is running.
+A prerequisite is that PostgreSQL server is running.
 Then open the the `psql` command line tool with the default `postgres`.
 ```
 $ psql postgres
 ```